Snowflake Data Cloud Cost Risks

 Snowflake Compute Pricing – Advanced

-Over the last 3 years my teams and I have analyzed over 100 Snowflake accounts and about 95% of them were not fully optimized for both Cloud data costs and Cloud cost risk minimization.
-This is why my team and I are so excited to have created Snoptimizer (the first AUTOMATED Snowflake Cost Optimization Service) – Easily optimize your Snowflake Data Cloud Account here in a few hours.
+Over the last 3 years, my teams and I have analyzed over 100 Snowflake accounts, and about 95% of them were not fully optimized for both Cloud data costs and Cloud cost risk minimization.
+This is why my team and I are so excited to have created Snoptimizer (the first automated Snowflake Cost Optimization Service) - Easily optimize your Snowflake Data Cloud Account here in a few hours.

 Conclusion:

 I hope the Snowflake Basic and Advanced Pricing information above is useful to you on your Snowflake Journey.
-For me, finding out that Snowflake consumption based pricing was so reasonable was game changing for both myself and my consulting company.
-Prior to Snowflake, we couldn’t really provide compute scale with enough speed to many of the largest big analytical challenges and solutions our clients needed.
-I remember building predictive marketing tools and we often had to crunch large data sets and we would often run into scaling challenges and have to spend tons of time and engineering effort to engineer for scale.
+For me, finding out that Snowflake consumption-based pricing was so reasonable was game-changing for both myself and my consulting company.
+Before Snowflake, we couldn't provide compute scale with enough speed to many of the largest big analytical challenges and solutions our clients needed.

 Snowflake Cost Anti-patterns